 Worldwide it is estimated that 66% of all antibiotics are used in farm animals, not people.
 Much of this use is routine, and enables farm animals, most often pigs and poultry but sometimes also cattle, to be kept in poor conditions where disease spreads easily.
 Leading authorities such as the European Medicines Agency and the WHO say that the overuse of antibiotics in farming contributes to higher levels of antibiotic resistance in some human infections.

-Antibiotics have been used in livestock rearing for more than six decades.
+Antibiotics have been used in livestock rearing since the early 1950s.
 In Europe, antibiotics were originally given to animals to boost their growth.
 Use of antibiotics for growth promotion was banned throughout the EU in 2006.
-According to the World Organization for Animal Health, worldwide 108 countries no longer allow growth promotion, but it’s still allowed in at least 40 countries.
+According to the World Organization for Animal Health, worldwide 109 countries no longer allow growth promotion, but it’s still allowed in at least 36 countries.
+In Asia, the Far East and Oceania, farm antibiotic sales per livestock unit are nearly four times higher than in Europe.

-In the UK and across Europe, vast quantities of antibiotics are still used in farming.
 Farmers may even use antibiotics classed as 'highest-priority critically important' for humans by the World Health Organisation.

-What's more, while in human medicine antibiotics are used to cure the sick, in the farming sector these precious resources are often given to groups of healthy animals.
+While in human medicine antibiotics are used to cure the sick, in the farming sector these precious resources are often given to groups of healthy animals.
 In the UK 75% of farm antibiotic use is for group treatments and accross Europe the figure is even higher at 86%.
+This 'mass-medication' of animals with antibiotics helps stave off diseases in conditions which are often ‘disease-inducing’.

 Animals do not need routine antibiotics to stay healthy.
 Organic and higher welfare systems use antibiotics sparingly, and only when animals need it.
 Livestock should - and can - be kept healthy through good husbandry and welfare, rather than through ‘bought-in’ immunity.